Pope Gregory XI: Return to Rome

-The return to Rome from Avignon has been an issue since Pope Clement V moved the papacy to Avignon in 1309.
+The return to Rome from Avignon had been an issue since Pope Clement V moved the papacy to Avignon in 1309.
 From Popes Clement V to Urban V, the popes of the Avignon Papacy had their reasons to stay in France and not return to Rome.
 After 68 years of papal rule from France, Gregory XI moved the papacy back to its former seat of power of Rome in 1377.

-Gregory was constantly receiving pleas and threats from Catherine of Siena through letters.
+Gregory was constantly receiving pleas from Catherine of Siena through letters.
 In total, she wrote 14 letters between 1375 and 1378 until Gregory died.
 These letters dealt with different matters such as peace, church reform, and moving the papacy back to Rome.
-Catherine persuades him by saying that it is easier to achieve Gregory’s goal of peace among the city states in Italy by expanding the influence of the Papal states if the papacy is back in Rome.
-Catherine’s goals of church reform in her eyes seems more plausible if the papacy is in Rome as well.
+Catherine persuaded him by saying that it was easier to achieve Gregory's goal of peace among the city states in Italy by expanding the influence of the Papal states if the papacy were back in Rome.

 The return of the Curia to Rome began on 13 September 1376.
-Despite the protests of the French king and the majority of the cardinals, Gregory left Avignon on that day and made his way to Marseilles, where he boarded a ship on 2 October.
+Despite the protests of the French king and the majority of the cardinals, Gregory left Avignon on that day and made his way to Marseille, where he boarded a ship on 2 October.
 Arriving at Corneto on 6 December, he decided to remain there until arrangements were made in Rome concerning its future government.
 On 13 January 1377, he left Corneto, landed at Ostia the next day, and from there sailed up the Tiber to the monastery of San Paolo.
 On 17 January he left the monastery to make a solemn entrance into Rome that same day.

 Death

 Gregory XI did not survive much longer after his move to Rome.
 He died on 27 March 1378 aged 48–49.
 Pope Urban VI, an Italian, was elected to the papacy after his death.
 However, his decision to move the papacy back to Rome led to the Western Schism and the rise of the Antipopes.
 Most of Europe supported Clement VII (now considered an antipope) as the true pope.
-While the papacy was in Rome following Gregory’s death, it took another century of popes fighting to restore the papacy to its former glory and to firmly establish itself back in Rome.

 Subsequently, the Western Schism created by the selection of rival popes forced Europe into a dilemma of papal allegiance.
 This schism was not resolved fully until the Council of Constance (1414–1418).